Harvard University Department of History: History

+In the 1910s, Frederick Jackson Turner, well-known for his "Frontier Thesis," joined the faculty, coming from the University of Wisconsin.
+He taught at Harvard until 1924 and influenced the study of American history.
+Many others joined him in furthering the department as one of the hubs for the study of the American past.
+Arthur M. Schlesinger Sr. arrived in 1924.
+He pushed the department, which in turn influenced the broader historical profession, towards social history, emphasizing the study of everyday life and social movements.
+He was later joined by his son, Arthur M Schlesinger Jr., an intellectual historian who also served as an advisor to President John F. Kennedy.
+John K. Fairbank, a historian of China, came in 1924 and helped build a center for East Asian Studies that is now named after him (Fairbank Center for Chinese Studies).
+Edwin O. Reischauer built on Fairbank's focus on global and non-Western historian by expanding the curriculum to include Japanese history.
+Additionally, Helen Maud Cam, a medieval historian from Cambridge University, became the first woman to hold a tenured professorship at Harvard in 1948.
+Other notable historians who joined the department during the twentieth century include Carter G. Woodson, one of the founders of African American historiography, Bernard Bailyn, a Pulitzer Prize winner and historian of the American Revolution, and Oscar Handlin, who pioneered the history of immigration.

+During the 2000s, the department's foremost civil war historian, Drew Gilpin Faust, became Harvard's first female president after leading the Radcliffe Institute.

 Academics

 The Harvard University Department of History is home to some of the world's leading and most renowned scholars in history.
 The department focuses on multiple areas within history "including social life, the economy, culture, thought, and politics.
 Students of history study individuals, groups, communities, and nations from every imaginable perspective."
 The department also runs the History of Science program, which "deals with important questions about the rise and impact of science, medicine, and technology, both east and west, and at all periods, including the very recent past."

 Undergraduate students can concentrate in history and receive an A.B. degree.
 Students are also able to take courses in joint-degree programs, including the Joint Concentration in Ancient History (Greek and Roman), the Joint Concentration in East Asian History, and the Joint Concentration in Near Eastern History.

 Graduate students can work towards a M.A. or Ph.D. in history.
 Students may also work towards a joint J.D. / Ph.D. degree.

 The department is affiliated with a number of research centers and programs at Harvard, including: